Documentation for TensorQEC.

 TensorQEC.PauliStringType

-A Pauli string is a tensor product of Pauli gates, e.g. XYZ.
+A Pauli string is a tensor product of Pauli operators, e.g. XYZ.
 The matrix representation of a Pauli string is evaluated as

-where ids is the array of integers representing the Pauli gates.
-Note the order of ids is following the little-endian convention, i.e. the first qubit is the least significant qubit.
+where operators is the array of Pauli operators.
+Note the order of operators is following the little-endian convention, i.e. the first qubit is the least significant qubit.
 For example, the Pauli string XYZ has matrix representation Z ⊗ Y ⊗ X.

 Fields